 Mr. Ng Lip Chi, Lawrence is the Independent Director of the Company, Chairman of the Remuneration Committee and member of the Audit and Nominating Committees.
-He was appointed to the Board on 20 November 2014 and was last re-elected on 20 October 2015.
+He was appointed to the Board on 20 November 2014.

-Mr. Ng is currently an executive director of NLC Advisory Pte.
+Mr. Ng is currently Head, Strategy and Business Development of DC Frontiers Pte.
+Ltd., a firm that provides mapping of relational information of capital markets participants.
+He is also an executive director of NLC Advisory Pte.
 Ltd., a firm that provides corporate advisory services.
 He has extensive experience in international mergers and acquisitions and corporate finance, having worked in a professional services firm and investment banks, such as Arthur Andersen, Credit Agricole Indosuez Merchant Bank Asia Ltd and DBS Bank Ltd., as well as in-house corporate finance for an Asian natural resources conglomerate.

 Mr. Ng has advised companies on a wide range of transactions including acquisitions, divestitures, joint ventures, spin-offs, buyouts, reverse takeovers and capital raisings.
-His previous clients included multi-national companies, local and overseas listed companies, private enterprises and private equity firms.
+His previous clients include multi-national companies, local and overseas listed companies, private enterprises and private equity firms.